tiffgerst/cosmwasm-book/src/actor-model/actors-in-blockchain.md

 # Actors in blockchain

 Previously we were talking about actors mostly in the abstraction of any blockchain-specific terms.
-However, before we would dive into the code, we need to establish some common language, and to do so we would look at contracts from the perspective of external users, instead of their implementation.
+However, before we can dive into the code, we need to establish some common language.
+To do so we need to look at contracts from the perspective of external users instead of their implementation.

-In this part, I would use the `wasmd` binary to communicate with the malaga testnet.
+In this part, I will use the `wasmd` binary to communicate with a testnet.
 To properly set it up, check the [Quick start with `wasmd`](../wasmd-quick-start.md).

 ## Blockchain as a database

-It is kind of starting from the end, but I would start with the state part of the actor model.
-Relating to traditional systems, there is one particular thing I like to compare blockchain with - it is a database.
+Although it is kind of like starting from the end, I would start with the state part of the actor model.
+In regards to traditional systems, the blockchain is most like a database.

 Going back to the previous section we learned that the most important part of a contract is its state.
 Manipulating the state is the only way to persistently manifest work performed to the world.
-But What is the thing which purpose is to keep the state?
-It is a database!
+But what is the thing whose purpose is to keep the state?
+Its a database!

 So here is my (as a contract developer) point of view on contracts: it is a distributed database, with some magical mechanisms to make it democratic.
-Those "magical mechanisms" are crucial for BC's existence and they make they are reasons why even use blockchain, but they are not relevant from the contract creator's point of view - for us, everything that matters is the state.
+Those "magical mechanisms" are crucial for BC's existence and they are the reasons we even use blockchain, but they are not relevant from the contract creator's point of view - for us, everything that matters is the state.

 But you can say: what about the financial part?!
-Isn't blockchain (`wasmd` in particular) the currency implementation?
+Isn't a blockchain (`wasmd` in particular) the currency implementation?
 With all of those gas costs, sending funds seems very much like a money transfer, not database updates.
 And yes, you are kind of right, but I have a solution for that too.
-Just imagine, that for every native token (by "native tokens" we meant tokens handled directly by blockchain, in contradiction to for example cw20 tokens) there is a special database bucket (or table if you prefer) with mapping of address to how much of a token the address possesses.
+Just imagine, that for every native token (by "native tokens" we meant tokens handled directly by blockchain, in contradiction to for example cw20 tokens) there is a special database bucket (or table if you prefer) with a mapping of addresses to how much of a token the address possesses.
 You can query this table (querying for token balance), but you cannot modify it directly.
-To modify it you just send a message to a special build-in bank contract.
+To modify it you just send a message to a special built-in bank contract.
 And everything is still a database.

-But if blockchain is a database, then where are smart contracts stored?
+But if the blockchain is a database, then where are smart contracts stored?
-Obviously - in the database itself!
+Obviously in the database itself!
 So now imagine another special table - this one would contain a single table of code-ids mapped to blobs of wasm binaries.
-And again - to operate on this table, you use "special contract" which is not accessible from another contract, but you can use it via `wasmd` binary.
+And again - to operate on this table, you use a "special contract" which is not accessible from another contract, but you can use it via `wasmd` binary.

-Now there is a question - why do I even care about BC being a DB?
-So the reason is that it makes reasoning about everything in blockchain very natural.
+Now there remains the question - why do I even care about BC being a DB?
+The reason is that it makes reasoning about everything in blockchain much more natural.
 Do you remember that every message in the actor model is transactional?
 It perfectly matches traditional database transactions (meaning: every message starts a new transaction)!
 Also, when we later talk about migrations, it would turn out, that migrations in CosmWasm are very much equivalents of schema migrations in traditional databases.

-So, the thing to remember - blockchain is very similar to a database, having some specially reserved tables (like native tokens, code repository), with a special bucket created for every contract.
-A contract can look at every table in every bucket in the whole blockchain, but it can modify the only one he created.
+So, the thing to remember - a blockchain is very similar to a database, having some specially reserved tables (like native tokens, code repository), with a special bucket created for every contract.
+A contract can look at every table in every bucket in the whole blockchain, but it can only modify its own bucket/the bucket of the contracts it has created.

 ## Compile the contract